Skip to main content Skip to navigation

 I am Director of Student Experience and Progression in the Department of Philosophy at the University of Warwick.
 I received my PhD in Philosophy from the University of Warwick in April 2021, and before re-joining the Philosophy Department, I worked as a Teaching Fellow at the Institute for Advanced Teaching and Learning (IATL)Link opens in a new window.
 In between my PhD thesis submission and viva I received an Early Career Teaching Fellowship Award Link opens in a new windowfrom IATL and the Institute for Advanced Studies (IAS)Link opens in a new window at the University of Warwick.
 Moreover, I have been teaching seminars in the Philosophy Department since 2017/2018.

-My current position is a teaching-focussed role, but my teaching is informed by my research, both in philosophy and in pedagogy.
-My teaching and research areas of specialization include Post-Kantian European Philosophy (especially Nietzsche); the History of Western Philosophy (both ancient and modern, including topics such as scepticism and the emotions); Philosophy of Wellbeing.
-I also have research and pedagogical expertise in Regulative, Virtue/ Vice Epistemology; Philosophy as a Way of Life; Critical Thinking; Applied Ethics.
+My teaching is informed by my research, and my research is informed by my teaching.
+My teaching and research areas of specialization include Post-Kantian European Philosophy (especially Nietzsche); the History of Western Philosophy (both ancient and modern; and Virtue/Vice Epistemology.
+I also have research and pedagogical expertise in Philosophy of Emotions; Theories of Wellbeing; Critical Thinking; Applied Ethics; Philosophy of Education.

 My PhD thesis, titled Senses of Scepticism in Nietzsche's Middle Writings: How He Became a Sceptic, was funded by the Centre for Arts Doctoral Research ExcellenceLink opens in a new window and supervised by (now Emeritus) Professor Keith Ansell-Pearson.
 My PhD viva examiners were Professor Stephen Houlgate (internal) and Robert Pippin (external, University of Chicago).
 I am now working to turn my PhD thesis into a book.